 At the more disagreeable end, the first brand we thought of was Harley Davidson.

-It’s not a “friendly” brand, though people who are into it are very loyal to the brand’s rebellious and independent values.
+It’s not a “friendly” brand.
+Though people who are into it are very loyal to its rebellious and independent values.
 Harley Davidson customers don’t care about other people liking them.
-They like being individuals with high levels of integrity.
+They value their own individualism and integrity.

 Finally, in terms of fixed traits, there’s neuroticism.

 Highly neurotic people suffer from more anxiety.
 They worry about the consequences of their actions.
-In part, this is driven by having a more active amygdala, the fight-or-flight part of the brain. (see our thoughts about thinking and fear of creativity articles for more on the amygdala).
+In part, this is driven by having a more active amygdala, the fight-or-flight part of the brain. (see our thoughts about thinking and fear of creativity articles for more on this).

-Though being “neurotic” doesn’t sound great, it’s actually a state of being more sensitive and attuned to the environment around you.
+Though being “neurotic” doesn’t sound great, it’s actually a state of being more sensitive.
+More attuned to the environment around you.

-You may have more negative emotions and a more pessimistic view.
-But you’re also more prepared for when things go wrong.
+High neurotics may have more negative emotions and a more pessimistic view.
+But they’re also more prepared for when things go wrong.

-Low neurotic types don’t have so many worries.
+Low neurotic types have less worries.
 In terms of overall well-being, they’re generally much happier.
 But because they don’t have the same sensitivity to external factors, they can be oblivious, or slow to react when problems arise.
 They’re easy-going when the going’s easy.
-But they’re unprepared when you need someone to fix a problem fast.
+But they’re unprepared when you need someone to spot or fix a problem fast.

 High neurotic vs low neurotic brands